crycode-de/ioBroker.discord/docs/en/README.md

 The adapter is able to receive and send messages from/to discord text channels and users.

 By default, in channels only messages with mentions of the bot are processed.
-To process messages without mentions too, the option _Process all messages in server channels_ needs to be enabled in the configuration.
+To process messages without mentions too, the option _Process all messages in server channels_ needs to be enabled in the instance configuration.

 When a messages with a bot mention is received, the adapter will react to the message with an emoji.
-This can be customized in the adapter configuration.
+This can be customized in the adapter instance configuration.
 If authorization is enabled, the bot will only react on mentions of authorized users.

 ### Receiving messages